rasthh/speech-sep-eval/README.md

 - [ ] Preprocess: Identity-mapping
 - [ ] Preprocess: Random RIR preprocess
 - [ ] Setup: Download and setup script for LibriSpeech and one other dataset with (splits)
+- [ ] Setup: Download and setup script for classic noise datasets (publicly available, but like ICRA)
-- [ ] Setup: Specify requirements
+- [ ] Setup: Specify pip requirements
 - [ ] Reporting: Export of results in table
 - [ ] Reporting: Visualize examples of waveforms, spectrograms, MFCCs
-- [ ] Reporting: Jupyter with best and worst audio files
+- [ ] Reporting: Auralize examples of best/worst performance

 ## Various ideas/considerations
+- Download and setup script for music datasets (publicly available), television, something like AudioSet, or even examples of various acoustics scenes from a scene classification task.
 - How much of this can we get from existing repos?
 How much should we simply wrap those, if they are available?
 - Should this be dockerized?
 - Should simple baselines be a part of this repo?
 Like Conv-TasNet or spectral subtraction?